-In addition, we may encounter a shortage in supplies of, or in delays in shipping, our study drug or other components of the clinical trial vital for successful conduct of the trial.
+In addition, in the event of a future spike in COVID-19 or other infectious diseases, we may encounter a shortage in supplies of, or in delays in shipping, our study drug or other components of the clinical trial vital for successful conduct of the trial.
 Further, the successful conduct of our clinical trials depends on retrieving laboratory, imaging and other data from patients.
-Any failure by the vendors with which we work with to send us such data could impair the progress of such clinical trials.
+Any failure by the vendors we work with to send us such data could impair the progress of such clinical trials.
 These events could delay our clinical trials, increase the cost of completing our clinical trials and negatively impact the integrity, reliability or robustness of the data from our clinical trials.

-In addition, quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases could impact personnel at our study sites or third-party manufacturing facilities upon which we rely, or the availability or cost of materials, which could disrupt the supply chain for our drug and combination therapy candidates or other goods or services used in our clinical trials.
-To the extent our suppliers and service providers are unable to comply with their obligations under our agreements with them or they are otherwise unable to deliver or are delayed in delivering goods and services to us due to the COVID-19 pandemic, our ability to continue meeting clinical supply demand for our drug and combination therapy candidates or otherwise advancing development of our single-agent and combination therapy candidates may become impaired.
+In addition, quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases could impact personnel at our study sites or third-party manufacturing facilities upon which we rely, or the availability or cost of materials, which could disrupt the supply chain for our product candidates or other goods or services used in our clinical trials.
+To the extent our suppliers and service providers are unable to comply with their obligations under our agreements with them or they are otherwise unable to deliver or are delayed in delivering goods and services to us due to the COVID-19 pandemic, our ability to continue meeting clinical supply demand for our product candidates or otherwise advancing development of our product candidates may become impaired.

-The spread of COVID-19 and actions taken to reduce its spread may also materially affect us economically.
-While the potential economic impact brought by, and the duration of, the COVID-19 pandemic may be difficult to assess or predict, there could be a significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity and financial position.
-In addition, the trading prices for other biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic.
-As a result, we may face difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms.
+The spread of COVID-19 or other infectious diseases and actions taken to reduce its spread may also materially affect us economically.
+While the potential economic impact brought by, and the duration of, the COVID-19 pandemic has been and will continue to be difficult to assess or predict, there could be a significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity and financial position.
+In addition, the trading prices for other biopharmaceutical companies have been highly volatile and could be increased as a result of the COVID-19 pandemic.
+This volatility may result in difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms, if at all.

-COVID-19 and actions taken to reduce its spread continue to rapidly evolve.
-The extent to which COVID-19 may impede the development of our single-agent and combination therapy candidates, reduce the productivity of our employees, disrupt our supply chains, delay our clinical trials, reduce our access to capital or limit our business development activities, will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
+COVID-19 and actions taken to reduce and manage its spread continue to evolve.
+The extent to which COVID-19 may impede the development of our product candidates, reduce the productivity of our employees, disrupt our supply chains, delay our clinical trials, reduce our access to capital or limit our business development activities, will depend on future developments and future mutations of COVID-19 or any other currently unknown infectious disease, which are highly uncertain and cannot be predicted with confidence.